 The Company manages its capital structure and makes adjustments due to changes in economic conditions and the risk characteristics of the underlying assets.
-In order to maintain or adjust the capital structure, the Company may issue new shares, issue new debt, and/or issue new debt to replace existing debt with different characteristics.
+In order to maintain or adjust the capital structure, the Company may issue shares, issue debt, and/or issue new debt to replace existing debt with different characteristics.